Ed Koch: Wit

+His repeatedly-used catch phrase was "How'm I doing?", said to indicate his awareness of the human appeal of showing interests in the opinions of others.

 Personal life

 Prior to his death, Koch lived in an apartment at 2 Fifth Avenue (the high-rise building to the left of the Washington Square Arch, as seen in the background of a 2016 image of Washington Square Park).

 Koch was a resident of Greenwich Village for most of his adult life.
 At the time of his death, he lived at 2 Fifth Avenue, overlooking Washington Square Park.

 Sexuality

-Koch never married, and rumors about his sexual orientation became an issue in the 1977 mayoral election with the appearance of placards and posters (disavowed by the Cuomo campaign) with the slogan "Vote for Cuomo, Not the Homo."
-Koch denounced the attack.
+Koch never married and had no children.
+Rumors about his sexual orientation became an issue in the 1977 mayoral election with the appearance of placards and posters with the slogan "Vote for Cuomo, Not the Homo."
+Koch denounced the attack, and the Cuomo campaign disavowed them.
+Mario and Andrew Cuomo denied any involvement, but Koch and others did not believe them.

 In 1989, Koch was interviewed about a book he had coauthored with Cardinal John J. O'Connor.
-When the interviewer asked Koch to clarify his views on homosexuality relative to O'Connor, Koch responded, "I happen to believe that there's nothing wrong with homosexuality.
+When the interviewer asked Koch to clarify his views on homosexuality relative to those of O'Connor, Koch responded, "I happen to believe that there's nothing wrong with homosexuality.
 It's whatever God made you.
 It happens that I'm a heterosexual."
 He once told New York magazine, "Listen, there's no question that some New Yorkers think I'm gay, and voted for me nevertheless.
 The vast majority don't care, and others don't think I am.
 And I don't give a shit either way!"
 He was frequently accompanied at political functions by his friend Bess Myerson, who also acted as co-chair of his 1977 election campaign.

-In a 2022 article, The New York Times confirmed Koch's homosexuality, based on interviews with close confidants.
-The Times reported that Koch disclosed his sexuality only to friends who were also gay, and was only known to have had one long-term relationship, with health care consultant Richard W. Nathan.
+In a 2022 article, The New York Times confirmed Koch's homosexuality based on interviews with close confidants.
+The Times reported that Koch disclosed his sexuality only to friends who were also gay.
+His only known long-term relationship was with health care consultant Richard W. Nathan.
 Koch quickly ended the relationship after being elected mayor.
 In the 1980s, activist and writer Larry Kramer, who was critical of Koch's handling of the AIDS epidemic, unsuccessfully attempted to out him after learning of the relationship with Nathan.
 This influenced Koch's insistence on remaining closeted for the rest of his life, as he did not "want to give activists like Mr. Kramer the satisfaction of seeing him come out, after they had tried so hard to see him outed".
+In old age, Koch attempted to find a male romantic partner.
+He was unsuccessful, and he considered his lack of a partner the only pursuit of his life that he failed to accomplish.